 Visiting Rome and your cruise ship will dock in Civitavecchia, with good train connections to central Rome.
-Suppliers such as Get Your Guide and Viator offer excellent tours of the city, so you manage to see the major sights in one day.
+Suppliers such as Get Your Guide and Viator offer excellent city tours to see the major sights in one day.
 We promise you will want to visit again.

 In Naples, we recommend a day trip to either Capri, Pompei, or the stunning Amalfi coast.
 It’s a tough choice; each of these destinations is outstanding.